qzhuae/MarkdownNotes/ECON4124Final.md

 [Informal Argument for proper equilibrium]

-`Subgame` consists of the game tree following a singleton information set, provided the resulting subtree does not cut any information sets.
+`Subgame` consists of the game tree following a singleton information set, provided *the resulting subtree does not cut any information sets*.

+Definition: A Nash Equilibrium in the original game is `subgame perfect` if it specifies Nash Equilibrium strategies in every sub-game.

+Theorem: **Given a finite extensive-form game, there exists a sub-game-perfect NE**.

 [Obtain Tutorial Note 5 and 9]